manticoresoftware/manticoresearch/manual/Node_info_and_management/Profiling/Query_profile.md

 <!-- example SHOW PROFILE -->

-`SHOW PROFILE` is an SQL statement that shows a detailed execution profile of the previous SQL statement executed in the current SQL session.
-Also, profiling must be enabled in the current session **before** running the statement to be instrumented.
-That can be done with a `SET profiling=1` statement.
-By default, profiling is disabled to avoid potential performance implications, and therefore the profile will be empty.
+`SHOW PROFILE` is an SQL statement that displays a detailed execution profile of the previous SQL statement executed in the current SQL session.
+Profiling must be enabled in the current session **before** running the statement to be instrumented, which can be done with a `SET profiling=1` statement.
+By default, profiling is disabled to avoid potential performance implications, and as a result, the profile will be empty.

-* `Status` column briefly describes where exactly (in which state) was the time spent.
+* `Status` column briefly describes the specific state where the time was spent.
 * `Duration` column shows the wall clock time, in seconds.
-* `Switches` column displays the number of times query engine changed to the given state.
-Those are just logical engine state switches and **not** any OS level context switches nor function calls (even though some of the sections can actually map to function calls) and they do **not** have any direct effect on the performance.
-In a sense, number of switches is just a number of times when the respective instrumentation point was hit.
+* `Switches` column displays the number of times the query engine changed to the given state.
+These are merely logical engine state switches and **not** any OS level context switches or function calls (although some sections might actually map to function calls), and they do **not** have any direct effect on performance.
+In a sense, the number of switches is just the number of times the respective instrumentation point was hit.
 * `Percent` column shows the percentage of time spent in this state.

 <!-- intro -->